Trip to Mount Rushmore National Memorial

 Mount Rushmore lodging in Keystone

 Keystone is a small town closest to Mount Rushmore.
-It’s hard to find a place here in high season.
-It’s crowded.
-It is definitely worth staying there for a while because of the interesting wooden houses, many souvenir shops, and nearby attractions.
-But if you plan to stay overnight, book it well in advance.
+It’s hard to find a place here in high season, and it’s crowded.
+However, it is definitely worth staying there for a while because of the interesting wooden houses, many souvenir shops, and nearby attractions.
+If you plan to stay overnight, book it well in advance.

 Lodging near Mount Rushmore in Rapid City